JoseRoca/WinFBX/docs/Databases/CSQLite Class.md

 ' // Optional: Specify the DLL path and/or name
-' // This allows to use a DLL with a different name that sqlite3.dll, ' // located anywhere, avoiding the neeed to have multiple copies of the same dll.
+' // This allows to use a DLL with a different name that sqlite3.dll, ' // located anywhere, avoiding the need to have multiple copies of the same dll.
 DIM pSql AS CSQLite = "sqlite3_32.dll"
 print pSql.m_hLib